edgexfoundry-holding/device-opcua-c/README.md

 where `<deviceId>` and `<commandId>` are the values noted previously.

-This shoudl give output similar to the following:
+This should give output similar to the following:

 `{"device":"Prosys OPC-UA Simulation Server","origin":1571659730682,"readings":[{"name":"StringStatic","value":"TestString","origin":1571659730682}]}`